StyraInc/lib.jwt/README.md

 ### Regal

-Another, more flexible option, is to use [Regal](https://docs.styra.com/regal) and the custom [forbidden-function-call](https://docs.styra.com/regal/rules/custom/forbidden-function-call) rule to ensure that none of the built-in JWT functions are used directly (or at least, only a subset of them).
+The most flexible option is to use [Regal](https://docs.styra.com/regal), and the custom [forbidden-function-call](https://docs.styra.com/regal/rules/custom/forbidden-function-call) rule to ensure that none of the built-in JWT functions are used directly (or at least, only a subset of them).
 An example Regal configuration to forbid the use of any built-in function for verification of JWTs might like this: